 Science for Peace and Security

 Mary went to the University of Cambridge in 2000.
-Her aim was to research the underlying cultural, gender and religious power divisions of the early Christian period that still influence the world today.
-On 9/11, 2001 the attack on the Twin Towers in New York changed the focus of the western world’s governments.
-The Public Diplomacy Unit of NATO went looking for help to understand the new world order.
-A new science for peace and security research team invited Mary to join them to look at the emerging threat, Islamic fundamentalism.
+Her aim was to research the underlying power and gender divisions of the early Christian period that continue to influence the world today.
+The 11 September 2001 attack on the Twin Towers in New York sent shock waves around the world.
+The Public Diplomacy Unit of NATO went looking for help to understand the new world order that had shifted from concern over “reds under the bed” to Islamic fundamentalism.
+Mary joined a team of researchers contributing to the NATO Science for Peace and Security programme to investigate the emerging threat.

 Over the next eight years Mary co-designed and co-directed nine multi-disciplinary research workshops and produced three books and articles as part of this initiative.
 They are: Science and Society in the Face of the New Security Threats.
 Sharpe, M. and Agboluaje, A. (Eds) 2006; Suicide Bombers: The Psychological, Religious and other Imperatives, Sharpe, M. (Ed) 2008 and Global Security – a Vision for the Future.
 Addressing the Challenges and Opportunities for Research in the Information Age.
 Géré, F. and Sharpe, M. (Eds) 2011.